farmera/sare_grant/how_plants_see.md

 plant is - i.e. the more photosynthesis it carries out - the more red light it will tend to absorb.
 This tendency is directly related to the functional health of choloroplast cells within the plant since these are the locus of the photosynthetic process.
 If a plant's chloroplasts are compromised then it will absorb less red light and more NIR light, and its ability to photosynthesize and produce sugar will be diminished.
+Plants also absorb a lot of blue light, in fact they absorb more blue than red, however the rate of photosynthesis is higher in red light.

 ![](img/spectral-signature.jpg)
 ###### Figure 1.
 Spectral signature showing behavior of healthy (green), stressed (red), nitrogen deficient (yellow), and necrotic (purple).